vitaly-t/pg-promise/README.md

 var cn = "postgres://username:password@host:port/database";
 ```

-Create a global/shared database instance from the connection details:
+Create a global/shared database object from the connection details:

 ```javascript
 var db = pgp(cn);
 ```

+Object `db` represents the database protocol, with lazy database connection, i.e. only the actual query methods
-You need only one database instance per connection details.
+acquire and release the connection.
+Therefore, you need only one global `db` instance per connection details.

-A configuration object has the benefit of being changeable: it is used by the library directly,
+Use of a configuration object has the benefit of being changeable: it is used by the library directly, and changing
-and changing properties of the original object will cause immediate reconnection.
+properties of the original object will reconnect with the next query.

-This library doesn't use any of the connection's details, it simply passes them on to [PG] when opening a connection.
+This library does not use any of the connection's details, it simply passes them on to [PG] when opening a connection.
 For more details see pg connection parameters in [WiKi](https://github.com/brianc/node-postgres/wiki/pg#parameters) and
 [implementation](https://github.com/brianc/node-postgres/blob/master/lib/connection-parameters.js).